How to Pick the Best NYC Airport

 Is Newark Airport a good airport?

 In my opinion, yes, it is!
-I guess I’m kind of biased toward Newark Airport because I find that going there via NJ Transit trains is such a breeze, comparably.
+I find that going to EWR via NJTransit trains is simple.
 Newark Airport is another huge international airport that services all of NYC and the metro area with flights to anywhere in the world.

 Newark International Airport is also an easier airport to get to if you’re already staying in (or living in) neighborhoods on the west side of Manhattan.
 Some of these would be Harlem, the Upper West Side, Hell’s Kitchen, Columbus Circle, Midtown West or Chelsea.
-From any of these, you can just take the ACE or 123 trains to NYC Penn Station on 33rd St and 7th/8th Avenue, to get on the NJ Transit trains to Newark Airport.
+From any of these, you can take the A/C/E or 1/2/3 trains to NYC Penn Station (33rd St) to get on the NJ Transit trains to Newark Airport.

-Newark Airport Terminal A is brand new as of 2023, and (relative to other airports) is a joy to be in and fly out of.
+Another plus about Newark Airport is that Terminal A is brand new as of 2023, and (relative to other airports) is a joy to be in and fly out of.

 How long does it take to get from Newark Airport to Times Square?